JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 B.	Locate "Stormland - Index Controllers - Grip Fix" and click on Activate.
 This will fix a surprisingly annoying bug where the Index controllers constantly grab your guns every time either hand comes anywhere near your waist.

 It's seriously aweful..
 Always grabbing a gun when you let your hands rest by your side.
-If you don't fix this with the "Grip Fix" bindings you basically have to play the game while T-Posing the whole time.
+If you don't fix this with the "Grip Fix" bindings you basically have to play the game while T-Posing or you're constantly grabbing your guns.

 <img src="../assets/img/stormland-fix-grip-index-controllers.png" class="img-responsive" alt="SteamVR Controller Settings" width="1000">

-C. Once the Binding is Activated it becomes your Current Binding.
-This means you can now edit the Bindings so the A buttons will work properly.
+C. Once the "Stormland - Index Controllers - Grip Fix" Binding is Activated it becomes your Current Binding.
+This means you can now edit it in case any buttons need tweaking.
+In our case I had to edit the A buttons on the Left and Right controller.

 Click Edit on your new Current Binding.
 This way you can manually assign the left and right A buttons.

 <img src="../assets/img/stormland-fix-grip-index-controllers-edit.png" class="img-responsive" alt="Stormland Rocks!" width="1000">

-Once you’ve clicked Edit you’ll see all buttons their actions.
+Once you’ve clicked that Edit button you’ll see all buttons their actions.
 We're only here for the Left and Right A buttons.

 Each button can be edited by clicking the little pencil icon that appears when you point at the text in each box.
+Don't forget to De-Select Mirror Mode so you can assign the right and left controller buttons independently.

 <img src="../assets/img/SteamVR-Edit-Left-and-Right-A-buttons-actions.png" class="img-responsive" alt="Stormland Rocks!" width="1000">

 After clicking the Edit (pencil icon) for the button you are re-assigning, you can assign the function you want.

-Remember to disable Mirror Mode in the middle of the screen to set different controls for right and left controllers.

-We will do this to make the Left A activate the Pause Menu and the Right A to be the Jump button.
+We will now set the Left A button to activate the Pause Menu and the Right A to be the Jump button.
 The Actions you can apply to the button can be seen in the picture below:

 <img src="../assets/img/SteamVR-Controller-Bindings-Stormland-A-Button-Assignments.png" class="img-responsive" alt="Stormland Rocks!" width="1000">

 Edit the button assignments for both A buttons to select the accompanying function for each.

+The settings should be as follows:

+* Left A Button: Click = Menu button
+* Right A Button: Click = A/X press

-Valve Index buttons are so full of sensors that they have different settings for Touching the button versus Clicking it.
+Valve Index buttons can be assigned different functions for Click or Touch.
+Faaaaancy!

-We only want to change the Click behavior although obviously you can set the touch to anything you’d like.
+We only want to change the Click behavior although you can set the touch to anything you’d like.
 I left mine as they were.

 After you’ve set the buttons correctly the button assignments should look like this:

 <img src="../assets/img/Oculus-Rift-S-Download-Software.png" class="img-responsive" alt="Stormland Rocks!" width="1000">

-Ensure the A buttons have been set as follows:

-Left A Button: Click = Menu button
-Right A Button: Click = A/X press
+The other button to fix while we're here is the thumbpad.
+Specifically how it is assigned to the Pause Menu by default.

+This means that everytime your thumb rests on the thumbpad even slightly, the game is paused as you go into the menu.
+Horrible!
+Especially in a gun-fight or when your running away from something.

+Really anytime you're involved in any action these thumbpad menu buttons are terrible.
+This is because we're using Index controllers so can be fixed in Steam.

 Click Save Personal Binding to keep your edits.